 1. Bohemian style furniture for home

-2. Industrial style furniture for home
+2. Neoclassical style furniture for home

 Finally, the materials that pieces of furniture are made from should also be considered, as this will be essential in determining their longevity and proper integration into the decorative style.

 Furniture must be made of a material that suits the use.
 Some materials are harder and more durable, like wood and certain upholstered fabrics, and others are more delicate.
 A lacquered table has a luxurious look but won’t stand up to family dinners over time without a lot of maintenance.
 In this case, hardwood or laminate is the best option.
 Something similar happens with fabrics: a faux leather chair is suitable for heavy use and easy to clean, while chenille is always delicate and easier to stain.